vvilll/DB3600-Final-Project/README.md

 ---

 ## Project Overview
-The goal of this project is to simulate a graph‑like matching system using a relational SQL database.
-Users create profiles, select interests, and the system identifies potential matches based on overlapping attributes.
+The goal of this project is to create a graph style matching system using a relational SQL database.
+Users create profiles, select interests, and the system recommends users to match with.

 ### Key Features
 - User account creation and login